anju-thute/Templates/populationSelection.md

 * __not__: `not Boolean`

 ### Static properties
 Static properties are given through an external read-only database containing two tables, one specifying node properties indexed by the node id and another specifying location properties indexed by the location id.
 The fields available in these tables will only be known to EXCEADS once the region and population are selected.
-After slection the fields, including types and labels, are specified in the JSON header of the associated CSV files.
+After selection, the fields, including types and labels, are specified in the JSON header of the associated CSV files.

 ### Queries for static properties
 At this point, static queries are very limited.
-They return a set which contains values for only a single field; the returned field is either the id (node or location) in the case that the queries constraint (where clause) includes a field name, or the selected field when the constraint contains a list of ids.
+They return a set which contains values for only a single field; the returned field is either the id (node or location) in the case that the query's constraint (where clause) includes a field name, or the selected field when the constraint contains a list of ids.
 Please note that all returned values will be unique.

-### Queries constraints for static properties
+### Query constraints for static properties
 * __equal__: `A == B`
 * __not equal__: `A != B`
 * __less__: `A < B`